A1 Belarus: Criticism and security

 On September 21, 2020 the European Telecommunication Network Operation Association (ETNO) made a statement with regard to cutting off the Internet access in Belarus.
 It also contains a public position of A1 Telekom Austria Group: “А1 in Belarus is unable to provide communication services without access to the external channel monopolised by the state — voice communication and data transmission both at national and international levels are controlled by authorised government bodies”.

 A prominent A1 critic is Veronika Tsepkalo.
 She worked for many years at “velcom” in sales and corporate customer departments and said in October 2020: “I don't think it's right that a company from the EU so obviously supports Lukashenko and his non-democratic values.
 There is no other way of calling their behavior when they turn off the mobile internet every Sunday.
 What is A1 doing to distance itself from this bloody regime?"
-In October 2020 the International coalition #KeepItOn published an open letter with an appeal to Belorussian suppliers of telecommunication services to counteract the cutting off the Internet access.
+In October 2020 the International coalition #KeepItOn published an open letter with an appeal to Belarusian suppliers of telecommunication services to counteract the cutting off the Internet access.
 The response from А1 was as follows: “Restriction of access to the Internet services is in the best interests of neither the company, nor its clients.
 However, as in any country, where A1 Telekom Austria Group operates, the company is obliged to comply with local legislative and regulatory requirements.
 In the event of non-compliance with such requirements, consequences of their implementation may be much more extensive”.
 The law "On Amendments to the Law of the Republic of Belarus 'On Telecommunications'" entered into force in May 2021.
 The failure of the operators to comply with the requirements of the Operational and Analytical Center on the suspension or restriction of the functioning of communication networks shall be considered a gross law violation, and the radio frequency spectrum application permit may be suspended.